What is Passion Flower Extract?

 Drowsiness, Dizziness and Confusion

-Although passion flower does not typically cause hallucinations or depression, the supplement does have some side effects of its own.
+Although passion flowers rarely cause hallucinations or depression, the supplement has some side effects of its own.
 The most common side effects include drowsiness, dizziness and confusion.
-This is most likely due to the passion flower’s effects of significantly calming the mind and body.
-You should be mindful of this when taking it.
-Avoid this supplement if you are pregnant or breastfeeding, or before surgery.
-Always consult your doctor first, even before using it in an herbal tea (x).
+It is most likely because of the effects of significantly calming the mind and body.
+It would be best if you were mindful of this when taking it.
+Avoid this supplement if you are pregnant or breastfeeding or before surgery.
+Always consult your doctor first, even before using it in an herbal tea. (x)